× Home Categories Reviews About

 Footprint

-A separate groundsheet cut to the shape of your tent's floor.
-It's placed under the tent to protect it from rough ground.
+A separate groundsheet placed under a tent to protect it.

 G